AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 The first action taken by most C-defined predicates is to get the arguments passed in by the Prolog program.
 Currently, C-defined predicates are C functions with no arguments and which return an integer.
-They retrieve their arguments from ALS Prolog’s argument registers.
+They retrieve their arguments from ALS Prolog's argument registers.
 These registers are numbered from 1 to 255, and are accessed using the
 	void PI_getan(PWord *, int *, int)
 function.
 This function takes the following three arguments: